willdurand/cwrm/README.md

 ### Development

-The source code can be found in the `cwrm/` folder (Arduino IDE requires the same name for both the main sketch and directory names).
+The source code can be found in the `cwrm/` folder (Arduino IDE requires the same name for both the main sketch and its directory).
 You can compile the firmware using `make` (recommended):

     $ make clean